jesusdaver86/FuerzaGestionApp/README.md

 ## Contact Details

-For questions, support, or to report issues, please contact [Your Name/Organization] at [your-email@example.com or link to the project's issue tracker].
+For questions, support, or to report issues, please contact [Jesus Rivero] at [jesus.rivero86@gmail.com].